rezmond/images_sort/README.md

    - [ ] Update the script help
    - [ ] Case for images without exif data, but with file name like "20200429_*.jpg"
    - [X] Introduce the `mvc` folder
+   - [ ] Is the target folder needed on scanning only mode?